DFOS CLI

 The CLI stores all chain data in a SQLite database at ~/.dfos/relay.db.
 This is the same relay implementation that powers network relays via dfos serve — the CLI just runs it embedded, without HTTP.

-Identity chains, content chains, operations, beacons, countersignatures, and blobs all live in this single database.
+Identity chains, content chains, operations, countersignatures, and blobs all live in this single database.
 Local metadata (identity names, publish state) is tracked in config.toml.

 Fetching Remote Chains